AresMUSH/aresmush/plugins/weather/help/en/weather.md

 ## Credits

-The idea for how to modify the weather into an 8 season system came from `Tat @ Spirit Lake`[Spirit Lake MU](https://spiritlakemu.com)
+The idea for how to modify the weather into an 8 season system came from `Tat @ [Spirit Lake MU]`(https://spiritlakemu.com)